brandonbevans/polytraderai/README.md

 ## Overview

-An AI-agent for interacting with Polymarket's prediction markets., The agent reviews open prediction markets, goes through various research processes, and makes trades based on the results.
+An AI-agent for interacting with Polymarket's prediction markets.
+The agent reviews open prediction markets, goes through various research processes, and makes trades based on the results.

 The quality of the trading decisions are a direct function of the quality of the research done in the conduct_interview subgraph, and the agents self-awareness to know which markets it could have an edge in.